numenta/NAB/README.md

     python -m SimpleHTTPServer 12345

-Then, open chrome and type this into the url window:
+Then, open Chrome and type this into the url window:

     localhost:12345/nab_visualizer.html